-Botanical Name of Thyme: Thymus vulgaris.
+Botanical Name: Thymus vulgaris.

 Habitat: Thyme originated in the Mediterranean area.
 Since then, it has been adapted to many different climates around the world.